• View all

 Arguments between spouses, dating partners, and close relatives are common and natural.
 Every relationship experiences conflict at some point, whether it be a minor disagreement or a profound difference of opinion that takes both parties several days to resolve.
 Although most arguments work themselves out with time, effort, and cooperation, some incidents escalate to the point of physical harm, verbal threats, or other forms of intimidation.
 Despite a growing awareness of the prevalence of domestic violence throughout the country (which was especially acute in the early months of the COVID-19 pandemic, when couples were trapped at home together for extended periods of time), incidents of domestic violence continue to happen with relative frequency.
 According to the Centers for Disease Control and Prevention (CDC), “About 41 percent of women and 26 percent of men experienced contact sexual violence, physical violence, and/or stalking by an intimate partner and reported an intimate partner violence-related impact during their lifetime.”
 Surviving domestic violence is associated with numerous adverse outcomes, including post-traumatic stress disorder (PTSD) symptoms, anxiety, depression, low self-worth, financial stress, difficulty holding down a job, as well as many other detrimental effects.

 As isolated and fearful as you may feel in your current situation, it’s essential to recognize that you have options for leaving an abusive relationship and moving forward into a brighter and more stable future.
 For instance, enlisting the guidance of a seasoned Seattle domestic violence attorney can help you understand the legal protections available to you, such as a civil protection order.
 It’s also important to recognize the differences between No Contact Orders (which are associated with criminal cases) and civil protection orders so you can determine the most strategic path forward.
-This post will explore the core differences between No Contact Orders and civil protection orders in Washington state to help you make informed decisions with greater certainty and confidence.
-Although the The Hemmat Law Group handles civil protection order cases only, we recognize these distinctions can be confusing and we want to help you understand the differences between the two.
+This post will explore the core differences between No Contact Orders the and civil protection orders in Washington state to help you make informed decisions with greater certainty and confidence.
+Although the Hemmat Law Group handles civil protection order cases only, we recognize these distinctions can be confusing and we want to help you understand the differences between the two.

 What is a No Contact Order for Domestic Violence?